dakolyay/port/content/blog-posts/roll-a-ball.md

 PickUp(3) is the third duplicated PickUp item that has a custom tag PickUp.

 And now every time when Player will collide with GameObject that has a special tag "PickUp", this GameObject will disappear.

+In the end, to make the game more playable it will be good to add some UI.
+We want to have a counter for the point we have gained.
+To do so we have to plus up the point after every collision with cubes:

+    void SetCountText()
+    	{
+    		countText.text = "Count: " + count.ToString();

+    		if (count >= 12)
+    		{
+                        // Set the text value of your 'winText' winTextObject.SetActive(true);
+    		}
+    	}